sielerjm/michaelsieler/Publications/Presentations/OPHA_Poster2024.rst

 .. note::

    This page is a work in progress.
-Please check back for updates.
-(Last update: Oct 8, 2024):
+Please check back for updates (Last update: Oct 8, 2024):
      - Video presentation
      - Links to additional resources
      - Expanded vigniettes beyond food and nutrition